 How to stop your dog jumping up

 The first thing you need to do is make sure the dog's needs are being met.
 All dogs need exercise, but some need much more than others.
-Do some research on your pooch to make sure they're getting enough exercise.
+Do some research on your pooch’s breed to make sure they're getting enough exercise.
 Remember that it’s important to give your dog opportunities for both physical and mental exercise.
-Additionally, try not to leave them alone for too long.
-Some dogs are quite independent, but they all need company and a feeling of belonging.
-If this is absent, the dog is likely to start misbehaving.
+Additionally, try not to leave your dog alone for too long.

 If your dog continues to jump up, it's time for some extra doggy training.

-Dogs tend to jump on their owners when they return from work.
+Dogs tend to jump on their owners when they return after they have been out.
 They've missed you, and they want some affection.
 It’s only natural to give some back, but this can actually encourage the unwanted behaviour.
 Think about it.
 If you give him a big fuss every time he jumps up, then you're essentially rewarding your dog for his inappropriate behaviour - why would he stop.

 Until your dog calms down, you must stay strong and ignore him.
-Once he’s settled, wait a few more moments, then give them the affection or treats he deserves.
+Once he’s settled, wait a few more moments, then give him the affection or treats he deserves.
 If you realise that he is struggling to settle down on his own, ask your dog to sit or lay down, then reward him with some attention.
 Repetition and consistency are really important.
 Stick with it, and your dog will soon understand what you want.

-You also need to stop them from jumping up on strangers.
+You also need to stop him from jumping up on strangers.
 Take a practical approach.
-If you're expecting visitors, keep your dog on a leash, or keep them away from the "stranger" until they've calmed down.
+If you're expecting visitors, keep your dog on a leash, or keep him away from the "stranger" until he’s calmed down.
 Distracting your dog is another good idea.
 When “strangers” arrive, divert your dog's attention with food and toys.
-Do this enough times, and they'll soon lose interest in the “new” people.
+Do this a few times, and he’ll soon lose interest in the “new” people.

 A few extra tips